 The major emphasis is on current imprints, and among those, works which could be expected to have future as well as current utility.
-The primary method of selection rests with subject liaisons, with a limited approval plan in support of some subjects.
-Liaisons should utilize vendor or publisher alerting systems, reviews, publisher web pages and/or catalogs, notable prize awards, and other means to maintain currency in the collection and ensure that funding is fully expended in a timely manner.
+Several selection methods are currently utilized, including a limited approval plan in support of some subjects, a few designated subject selectors in sciences, Alaska and polar regions subjects, and general subjects.
+Selectors utilize vendor or publisher alerting systems, reviews, publisher web pages and/or catalogs, notable prize awards, and other means to maintain currency in the collection and ensure that funding is fully expended in a timely manner.
+A patron-driven selection program is also used, whereby a patron may fill out an interlibrary loan form and recommend that the item requested be purchased instead of borrowed from another library.

 Purchase suggestions from library and academic faculty, staff, administration, and students are an important means of identifying monographic materials for acquisition.
 Purchase suggestions are essential for those items not covered by selectors.
 Faculty members are encouraged to discuss their needs with the Collection Development Officer.
 All purchase suggestions will be considered if appropriate for current or anticipated curriculum, research, or service requirements, and within the limits of the current budget.
 Notifications will be sent to those who so request, when the book has been received and cataloged.